top of page

 Unleash Your Creativity: How to Choose the Perfect Theme for Your Event

-Let's talk about the elephant in every corporate event room: most themed events are painfully boring.
-You've been to them.
-Everyone has.
-The "synergy" conference with blue and gray everything.
-The "team building" retreat with trust fall clipart on the PowerPoint.
-The gala where someone chose "elegant evening" as if that's actually a theme and not just a dress code.
+Let’s talk about the elephant in the corporate event world: most themed events are painfully boring.
+You have seen them all.
+The “synergy” conference covered in the same blue and gray color palette.
+The “team building” retreat featuring trust fall clipart on every slide.
+The gala where someone picked “elegant evening” as the theme, even though that is really just a dress code.

-If you've been handed the responsibility of planning your company's next event, you're probably already feeling that low-grade panic.
-You need a theme, but you also need people to actually show up without groaning about it in the group chat.
+If you have been given the responsibility of planning your company’s next event, the pressure is already building.
+You need an event theme that feels fresh, relevant, and worth attending.
+You also need people to show up without rolling their eyes in the group chat.

-Figure Out Who's Coming Before You Figure Out Anything Else
+Figure Out Who Is Coming Before You Choose a Theme

-This sounds obvious until you see how many event planners skip this step.
-They pick a theme they personally love or one that looks impressive in the pitch deck, then wonder why the actual attendees seem checked out.
+This sounds obvious, yet it is the step most event planners skip.
+They pick a theme they personally like, or one that looks impressive in a pitch deck, then wonder why the actual attendees seem disengaged.

-Your finance team doesn't want the same experience as your creative department.
-Your C-suite donors have different expectations than your junior employees.
-A room full of introverted engineers will respond to themes differently than a group of extroverted sales reps who live for attention.
+Your finance team does not want the same experience as your creative department.
+Your C-suite donors expect something very different than your entry level employees.
+A room full of introverted engineers will respond in a completely different way than a group of extroverted sales reps.

-At Ax3 Studios, we've planned everything from 50-person retreats to conferences with 50,000 attendees.
-The pattern is always the same: themes work when they match the actual humans in the room, not some generic corporate audience that doesn't exist.
+At Ax3 Studios, we have planned everything from intimate 50 person retreats to large scale conferences with more than 50,000 attendees.
+One pattern has been consistent across every project: event themes only work when they are built around the real people in the room, not a generic corporate audience that does not exist.

-Ask yourself: what does this specific group of people actually enjoy?
+Start by asking the most important question: what does this specific group actually enjoy?

-What makes them feel engaged instead of obligated?
-If you're hosting a donor event, sophistication and gratitude matter more than flashy entertainment.
-If you're planning an internal kickoff for a team that just survived a brutal quarter, they need energy and celebration, not another lecture about company values.
+What makes them feel energized, included, and engaged instead of obligated?
+If you are hosting a donor event, refinement and gratitude matter more than flashy production.
+If you are planning a company kickoff after a difficult quarter, your team needs excitement, recognition, and motivation, not another slide deck on corporate values.

 Your Theme Needs to Do a Job